flippa/allora/README.md

 When you run this file with ruby, it will remain in the foreground, providing log output.
 It is *currently* your responsibility to daemonize the process.

-Note that the above example, we're only using the in-memory backend, so this probably shouldn't be run on multiple machines.
+Note that in the above example, we're only using the in-memory backend, so this probably shouldn't be run on multiple machines.

 In the following example, we specify to use a Redis backend, which is safe to run on